School reformers who want to change the debate over how to fix America’s public schools are successfully using a new weapon: cinema.

 When the Chicago teachers’ union held a nine-day strike this month, one of its demands was that the city redirect back into the existing school system the $76 million it had earmarked for expanding independent charter schools.
 The strike ended with the unions winning a 17 percent pay increase over four years for its members; the union also succeeded in watering down several education reforms Emanuel had promoted.
 Luckily, most of the support earmarked for charter schools survived the contract negotiations.

-One reason the charter-school earmarks survived is that Chicago parents took due note during the strike: When public-school teachers went out on strike, every public charter school in Chicago, along with private and parochial schools, remained open.
+One reason the charter-schools earmarks survived is that Chicago parents took due note during the strike: When public-school teachers went out on strike, every public charter school in Chicago, along with private and parochial schools, remained open.
 Won’t Back Down couldn’t hit screens at a better time in the debate over education reform in Chicago and elsewhere in America.
-Here’s hoping it inspires some parents to emulate the film’s fictional Nona and Jamie and to demand the tools they need to fight the education “blob.”
+Here’s hoping it inspires some parents to emulate the film’s fictional Nona and Jamie and demand the tools they need to fight the education “blob.”

 — John Fund is national-affairs columnist for NRO.